 And they’re planning to sign up farmers under a contract growing system.
 What’s wrong with this?
 Well, where do we begin… As Nebraska Communities United points out, this is not your grandparent’s farm.
 In a system of vertical integration (how the […]

-Factory Farms & the Price of $4.99 Rotisserie Chicken
+Full article: The True Price of a $4.99 Rotisserie Chicken